 Alcohol is a common beverage, made and drank for centuries across the world.
-It is produced by fermenting ingredients with yeast, which breaks down the sugars to create carbon dioxide and alcohol.
+You produce alcohol by fermenting ingredients with yeast, which breaks down the sugars to create carbon dioxide and alcohol.
 Alcohol can be made using a range of different ingredients, including hops and barley (to create beer and lager), grapes (wine), and even potatoes (certain types of vodka).
 In chemistry, the term alcohol refers to a group of different hydrocarbon chains.
 When people talk about alcohol in drinks, they are referring to the hydrocarbon ethanol.

 Alcohol is consumed in a variety of ways.
 Beers, lagers and wines are often drunk on their own, while spirits such as brandy, whiskey and vodka can be drunk on their own, but are often mixed with other things.
 As well as mixed together with cocktails, alcohol is often added to coffee and used in cooking.